UBC-Thunderbots/Software/src/thunderbots/software/param_server/README.md

 The namespace in dynamic_parameter.cpp should correspond to the group defined in `Params.cfg`.
 Note that calling 'add_group("child")' on a group object, will nest that group

-Calling `add` on the group object will put the paramter in that group.
+Calling `add` on the group object will put the parameter in that group.

 ~~~python
 navigator.add("int_example", int_t, 0, "An example int parameter", 50,  0, 100)